Depot Boijmans Van Beuningen, the storage facility for Museum Boijmans Van Beuningen, in Rotterdam, the Netherlands. BERK OZDEMIR/Shutterstock

 3. Mudwalk on the Wadden Sea

 Planning tip: On the mainland, north of Groningen, Pieterburen is a prime wadlopen base.
-It’s vital to go with a trained guide and wear clothing appropriate for the season (many places rent footwear so you don’t damage your own).
+It’s vital to go with a trained guide and wear clothing appropriate for the season.
+Many places rent footwear so you don’t damage your own.

 4. Visit fairytale medieval castle Muiderslot

 Planning tip: From April to October, a fun way to travel here is by ferry from Amsterdam’s reclaimed island neighborhood of IJburg.
-During the same months, ferries also run to the late 19th-century UNESCO-listed fortress island of Pampus.
+During the same months, ferries also run to the late 19th-century fortress island of Pampus.

 5. Taste Trappist beer and tour the abbey where it’s made near Tilburg